avinash-mall/streamlit-elastic-rag/README.md

 ## Features

-- **Multilingual Support:** Utilizes multilingual models for semantic search and document embedding.
+- **Multilingual Support:** Utilizes multilingual models for semantic search and document embedding as well as text extraction from pdf.
 - **Document Embedding:** Embeds documents into Elasticsearch using dense vectors for efficient k-nearest neighbor (kNN) search.
 - **Streamlit Frontend:** Provides an intuitive chat interface for querying the documents, with responses that include citations.
 - **Admin Interface:** Separate admin interface for uploading documents and managing settings.